ManticoreGamesInc/platform-documentation/src/tutorials/dungeon_framework_reference.md

 ![Portal to Corehaven, the D&D Hub World](../img/RPG/PortalToCorehaven.png){: .center loading="lazy" }

-Games made for the D&D Contest will all be connected through a D&D Hub World, and this portal allows players to return to the Hub World.
+This portal will take players to a fantasy world, with portals to other Fantasy RPG games.

 ### Sample Objects